Skip to content

 Insert

-In order to create new rows in the database, the insert! macro is used:
+To create new rows in the database, the rorm::insert builder is used:

 #[derive(Patch)]